broadinstitute/cellpainting-gallery/_sources/browsing_data.md

 # Browsing Data on the Cell Painting Gallery

 Before browsing data on the Cell Painting Gallery you may find it helpful to read about our [data structure](data_structure.md).
-We provide below instructions for browsing data using Quilt, AWS CLI, or boto3.
+We provide below instructions for browsing data using Quilt, AWS CLI, boto3, or Cell Painting Gallery Tools.

 ## Browsing the Cell Painting Gallery with Quilt